akka/akka-persistence-jdbc/docs/src/main/paradox/index.md

 Contributions via GitHub pull requests are gladly accepted from their original author.
 Along with any pull requests, please state that the contribution is your original work and that you license the work to the project under the project's open source license.
 Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.

 ## Code of Conduct

-Contributors all agree to follow the [W3C Code of Ethics and Professional Conduct][w3c-cond].
+Contributors all agree to follow the [Lightbend Community Code of Conduct][code-of-conduct].

-If you want to take action, feel free to contact Dennis Vriend <dnvriend@gmail.com>.
-You can also contact W3C Staff as explained in [W3C Procedures][w3c-proc].

 ## License
 This source code is made available under the [Apache 2.0 License][apache].